 One of the dismissals for Mass is, “Go in peace, glorifying the Lord by your life.”
 Talk with your family this week about what that means.
 How do we glorify God?
 When we are at home, do we speak to and treat one another lovingly in “deed and truth” or do we treat one another harshly?
 At school and work, do we boldly live as a Christian or do we hide it?
 Do we desire our heart to be like Jesus’ heart?
 Do we follow His commandments?
 And when we fail and are sorry; do we go to Confession?

 Remember, being a disciple of Christ is 1) being a student or follower of His, 2) accepting His teaching, and 3) helping to spread the Good News.
 We accomplish the third aspect differently based on each person’s vocation and state in life, and personality.
 Parents are given the task of passing on the faith to their children.
 Children are given the task of obeying their parents.
 Baptized Christians are sharers in the divine life of Christ and have the obligation to share that life with others.
 This is what it means to “glorify the Lord by your life.”

-For a mid-week refresher about Discipleship, listen with the whole family to How to be a Disciple – Episode 42 of On the Road to Perfection, our podcast, releasing on Thursday, May 6, 2021.
+For a mid-week refresher about Discipleship, listen with the whole family to How to be a Disciple – Episode 42 of On the Road to Perfection, our podcast.

 Other Help on HOO